aldur/tc-asa/README.md

 ## Usage

+WARNING: This implementation has not been security-audited.

+### Reference Implementation

 - The file `tc_asa.py` provides the PyTeal implementation and, if executed, writes the TEAL contract to `/tmp/tc_asa.teal`.
 - The file `deploy.py` provides helpers to deploy the ASA and the ASC to the